bitnami/charts/bitnami/phpmyadmin/README.md

 ### To 6.0.0

 The [Bitnami phpMyAdmin](https://github.com/bitnami/bitnami-docker-phpmyadmin) image was migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
 From now on, both the container and the Apache daemon run as user `1001`.
-You can revert this behavior by setting the parameters `securityContext.runAsUser`, and `securityContext.fsGroup` to `root`.
+You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.
 Chart labels and Ingress configuration were also adapted to follow the Helm charts best practices.

 Consequences: